- The lasting impact of rivers drying up would include the widespread loss of food crops, hydropower, drinking water, and wildlife.

 - Climate change and in some cases, pollution, are the reasons that rivers are running dry all over the world.

 Rivers are vital for our ecosystem.
 They provide drinking water, irrigation, and industry; they support plants and animals and help regulate the Earth’s climate.
 However, rivers are under threat from climate change and human activity.
-Let’s explore 10 rivers that are running dry in 2023 that could be entirely out of water within the next few decades.
+Let’s explore 10 rivers that are running dry in 2024 and could be entirely out of water within the next few decades.

 1. The Colorado River